thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 atomexpr ::= INT | STRING | FLOAT | '(' expr ')'
 ```

-To compile the language `Lamu0` to a lower representation, there're several steps we have to go through:
+To compile the language `Lamu0` to a lower representation(like C),
+there're quite a lot of phases we have to go through, even though we don't take GC or optimizations into consideration here:

 - To generate low level code, we shall
-  - check validity of program: type checking
+  - check validity of program: type inference
   - eliminate high level language constructs like:
      - lambda
      - name shadowing(let binding)
      - closures(free variables)

-- To perform type checking
+- To perform type inference

    we're supposed to correctly identify different occurrences for a symbol, and assign the same type to the symbol's occurrences.